 After never leading, UK softball tops Louisville with walk-off run in extras

-After never leading the whole way, Kentucky defeated Louisville in walk-off fashion — and in extra innings, to boot — to reclaim the lead in the schools’ all-time softball series.
+After never leading the whole way, Kentucky defeated Louisville in walk-off fashion — and in extra innings, to boot — to reclaim the lead in the schools’ all-time softball series on Wednesday night.

-A flyout to right field by Lauren Johnson brought home Jaci Babbs to cap a 6-5 decision in the Wildcats’ favor after nine innings.
+A flyout to right field by Lauren Johnson brought home Jaci Babbs to cap a 6-5 decision in the Wildcats’ favor after nine innings at John Cropp Stadium.
 UK improved to 31-10 overall on the season, and to 21-20 against U of L. Kentucky won for the fourth time in their last five meetings; Louisville evened the series with a win in 2019, the last time the two played (a scheduled game in Louisville on April 7 was canceled due to weather earlier this year).

 How it happened